 What are some of the key considerations in the selection of a candidate compound?

-Before setting out on a journey, it is normal to do some research, rely on previous knowledge, look at a map, consider the type of transport, and find out what the likely disruptions or hazards are on your route to ensure they can be avoided.
+Before setting out on a journey traveling to a destination, it is normal to do some research.
+You may rely on previous knowledge, look at a map, consider the type of transport, and find out what the likely disruptions or hazards are on your route to ensure they can be avoided.

 Next, a solubility screen would likely be initiated looking at solubility in differing pH, biorelevant media, and common process solvents.
 If solubility is low and likely to affect bioavailability, it would be prudent to examine the possibility of solubility enhancement via modification of the solid-state properties or salt form of the API, before adopting additional formulation enhancement solutions to improve solubility (for example amorphous solid dispersions).

-This screening approach is favoured at Quotient Sciences because of its rapid turnaround time and typically it only uses milligram API quantities per experiment, whilst still enabling a meaningful characterization to be performed.
-Based on results obtained, potential hits are then prioritized for scale up to allow more detailed solid-state characterization, selection and comparison to the initial input API.
+This screening approach is favored at Quotient Sciences because of its rapid turnaround time and typically it only uses milligram API quantities per experiment, whilst still enabling a meaningful characterization to be performed.
+Based on the results obtained, potential hits are then prioritized for scale-up to allow more detailed solid-state characterization, selection, and comparison to the initial input API.

-At some stage in the development process, an understanding of any potential polymorphism of your API is likely to be required, as this can affect many important downstream considerations including the quality, manufacturability, bioavailability, safety and performance of your product.
-The timing of polymorphism characterisation may depend on API supply, timelines and budget, however in our experience this should be performed as early as possible.
+At some stage in the development process, an understanding of any potential polymorphism of your API is likely to be required, as this can affect many important downstream considerations including the quality, manufacturability, bioavailability, safety, and performance of your product.
+The timing of polymorphism characterization may depend on API supply, timelines, and budget, however, in our experience, this should be performed as early as possible.
 Unexpected changes in the API during formulation development or manufacture can result in costly and time-consuming delays to development plans.

 What are the typical solid-state characterization approaches used in the screens?

-· Polarized light microscopy - allows us to rapidly determine and easily see if a crystalline material is present.
-Additional information about the crystal habit and size also give vital information to help inform decisions and planning.
+- Polarized light microscopy - allows us to rapidly determine and easily see if a crystalline material is present.
+Additional information about the crystal's habit and size also gives vital information to help inform decisions and planning.

-· Dynamic vapour sorption - gives vital information on the hygroscopicity of the compound and hydrate formation.
-We also routinely use dynamic vapour sorption to understand the wettability of the API and batch-to-batch variability due to subtle changes in crystal habit.
+- Dynamic vapor sorption - gives vital information on the hygroscopicity of the compound and hydrate formation.
+We also routinely use dynamic vapor sorption to understand the wettability of the API and batch-to-batch variability due to subtle changes in crystal habit.
 These properties are key in dictating future storage and processing conditions.

-· Thermogravimetric analysis - is used to measure weight changes over temperature range.
-This is useful for determining the presence of hydrates or solvates and to determine degradation temperatures when using heat induced processing conditions.
+- Thermogravimetric analysis - is used to measure weight changes over a temperature range.
+This is useful for determining the presence of hydrates or solvates and to determine degradation temperatures when using heat-induced processing conditions.

-· Confocal Raman Spectroscopy and mapping - is used to identify the solid form within formulations, investigate changes during stability and is generally an excellent tool to aid investigations into formulation, stability or processing problems.
+- Confocal Raman Spectroscopy and mapping - are used to identify the solid form within formulations, and investigate changes during stability and are generally an excellent tool to aid investigations into formulation, stability, or processing problems.